 Designed for the most demanding tasks, this CPU is a great choice to put in a Twitch streaming laptop.

-The laptop is next on the list containing NVIDIA GeForce RTX 3060, a professional-grade dedicated GPU with 12 GB DDR6 memory.
+Moreover, it has NVIDIA GeForce RTX 3060, a professional-grade dedicated GPU with 12 GB DDR6 memory.

 This graphics card is way ahead of the curve, allowing you to stream even the most demanding games easily.
+I tested it on several demanding games and didn’t notice any lags or drop in FPS.

 RAM is of the DDR4 variety, as is the norm for gaming laptops, and there is 16GB of it, clocked at 2933 MHz, which is more than enough for streaming Twitch and playing video games and likely to remain so for quite a few more years.